 6.2 The U value of a completed wall will depend on the insulation thickness, the type and number of fixings, and the insulating value of the substrate masonry and its internal finish.
-Calculated U values for sample constructions in accordance with the national Building Regulations are given in Table 3, and are based on the thermal conductivity value given in section 6.1.
+Calculated U values for sample constructions in accordance with the national Building Regulations are given in Table 3 and are based on the thermal conductivities given in Table 2.